Information for employers

 We work closely with local universities and education providers to encourage students to choose care and support work to supplement their income.
 By providing opportunities for students over evenings, weekends and holiday periods, you will be gaining a committed workforce that is willing to work when others ask for time off.

-If you would like your organisation to feature on the Proud to Care search function, click on the tab to access the application form which you will need to submit to us.
 Once we update the site with your details, users will be able to access your live vacancies, directly via your website.